nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### 2.6.
 Common classes

-Classes used by multiple components are in the `seedu.opus.commons` package.
+Classes used by multiple components can be found in the `seedu.opus.commons` package.

 ### 2.7.
 Activity Diagram